sydnivraam/SydBot-baseline/README.md

 setx OPENAI_API_KEY 'enter your secret key here'
 ```
 This will allow the chatbot to access the OpenAI API.
 You may need to pay in order for access to the API to succeed when making calls, though that gpt-4o-mini is arguably cheap when just doing text prompts.

+### Using OpenAI Triggers
+The file titled openai-triggers.js will house the OpenAI command triggers and behaviors.
+By adding new objects to this file, you can have multiple different behaviors that the OpenAI will respond with depending on the command trigger that is used.
+Use this as you see fit in order to switch up the OpenAI's personality when responding to prompts.

 ### Running The Bot
 To run the bot on Windows, right-click the directory that houses all of the files (bot.js, audio_player.py, /audio/ folder, etc.) and click "Open in Terminal".